 This system is helpful for people with limited mobility who don’t move through the house easily and it is helpful for people with dexterity or vision issues who may have difficulty with dialing a telephone or operating a radio.

-The safety aspects alone can be well worth cost of any system you might choose.
+The safety aspects alone are well worth cost.

 #5 – Recliner with Electric Lift